tanvir-git/odoo-documentation/content/applications/productivity/iot/config/connect.rst

 Connect an IoT Box to your database
 ===================================

-Install the Internet of Things (IoT) App on your Odoo Database.
+Install the Internet of Things (IoT) App on your CoquiAPPs Database.

 .. image:: connect/connect01.png
    :align: center